muratk5n/thirdwave/en/README.md

 ---

-With the right tech though crypto, or cybercurrencies, could truly be decentralized and be useful; require no mining, even have social add-on features like digital UBI.
+With the right tech and culture around it crypto, or let's call them cybercurrencies, could truly be decentralized and be useful; require no mining, even have social add-on features like digital UBI.
 Not there yet.

 ---